 Breast augmentation remains the most popular aesthetic surgery procedure.
-The surgical techniques and devices used in breast augmentation have evolved immensely over the last half-century.
+The surgical techniques and devices used in this type of surgery have evolved immensely over the last half-century.

-When compared to the norm, inadequate breast volume may lead to a negative body image, feelings of inadequacy and to low self-esteem.
-These disturbances, may adversely affect a patient’s interpersonal relationships, sexual fulfillment, and quality of life.
+When compared to the norm, inadequate breast volume may lead to a negative body image, feelings of inadequacy and low self-esteem.
+These disturbances may adversely affect a patient’s interpersonal relationships, sexual fulfilment, and quality of life.

 The initial consultation for augmentation will begin with open-ended questions about the patient’s goals and expectations for the procedure.
 Patients today have often spent some time researching the procedure either through friends or through the internet.
 The surgeon should be able to form an impression of the patient as a well-informed person with appropriately realistic expectations for the procedure.
 Any concerns about the patient’s level of understanding, unrealistic expectations, or self-esteem issues should be fully explored prior to proceeding with surgery.
-A careful medical history and physical examination is essential for the assessment of risk factors and candidacy for breast augmentation.
+A careful medical history and physical examination are essential for the assessment of risk factors and candidacy for this type of surgery.

-The ideal size and shape of the female breast is inherently subjective and relates to both personal preference and to cultural norms.
+The ideal size and shape of the female breast are inherently subjective and relate to both personal preference and cultural norms.
 However, most surgeons will agree that there are certain shared characteristics which represent the aesthetic ideal of the female breast form.
 These characteristics include a profile with a sloping or full upper pole and a gently curved lower pole with the nipple-areola complex at the point of maximal projection.

-Patients seeking breast augmentation need to undergo a thorough consultation process.
-At the initial consultation the breast should be assessed against the patient’s expectation.
-In order to facilitate this crucial process a number of methods are available.
+Patients seeking breast enhancement need to undergo a thorough consultation process.
+At the initial consultation, the breast should be assessed against the patient’s expectations.
+In order to facilitate this crucial process, a number of methods are available.

 A thorough physical examination begins with observation and careful documentation of any signs of chest wall deformity or spinal curvature.
 It is imperative to document and draw attention to any asymmetry of breast size, nipple position, or inframammary fold (IMF) position.
 Careful palpation of all quadrants of the breast and axilla is required to rule out any dominant masses or suspicious lymph nodes.
 While palpating the breast, the surgeon will carefully assess the quantity and compliance of the parenchyma and soft tissue envelope.
 The soft tissue pinch test is a useful method of assessment in which the superior pole of the breast is gathered between the surgeon’s thumb and index finger and measuring the thickness of the intervening tissue.
 The elasticity of the skin should also be characterized by observing its resistance to deflection and noting any signs of skin redundancy or stretch marks.
 Chest wall, soft tissue asymmetries, and combinations of both are important to identify preoperatively.
 This tool is also utilized to understand patient’s perception of the desired look by showing the outcomes of utilizing different size and style implants.
 This is also then projected in the operating room for surgical planning.